magnephoria/gemma/readme.txt

 Requires at least: 6.2
 Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 0.9
+Stable tag: 0.9.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Gemma is a simple and modern block theme with responsive typography and an elegant style.
-With the power of Full Site Editing it is perfect for creating versatile and beautiful websites.
+Gemma is an elegantly styled and modern block theme.
+Create versatile and beautiful websites with the power of the block editor.

 == Resources ==